guardian/pan-domain-authentication/README.md

 The `pan-domain-auth-example` provides an example Play 2.6 app with authentication.
 Additionally the nginx directory provides an example of how to set up an nginx configuration to allow you to run multiple authenticated apps locally as if they were all on the same domain which is useful during development.

-All libraries are cross compiled for Scala 2.11 and Scala 2.12, apart from the Play integration which requires 2.12.

 ## Requirements